-Decoding Dyslexia Maryland is a parent-led, grassroots movement driven by Maryland families concerned about reading instruction and interventions for all students, including those with dyslexia, in Maryland Public Schools.
+Decoding Dyslexia Maryland is a parent-led, grassroots movement driven by families concerned about reading instruction and interventions for all students, including those with dyslexia, in Maryland Public Schools.

 Where to Find Help